HectorRguez/AQI_server/README.md

 - **Historical Data Storage**: Automatically stores AQI data in SQLite database with 15-minute intervals
 - **Forecast Data**: 4-day air quality forecasts
 - **Pollutant Monitoring**: Tracks PM2.5, PM10, CO, NO2, SO2, O3, and more
-- **Background Collection**: Automatic data collection for major cities: Beijing, Shanghai, Tokyo, London and New York.

 > [!WARNING]
 > If the OpenWeatherMap API is unavailable, the server **automatically generates and serves realistic synthetic data**.